Oviedo, Florida: New developments

 The Oviedo Mall is a single-story indoor mall with a movie theater built in 1998.

-Attractions

-The "Oviedo Lights" is a local roadside attraction.

-"The Rising" is an annual walk past ten historic sites, featuring food and entertainment.

 Library

 The East Branch of the Seminole County Public Library System is located in Oviedo on Division Street.
 The library is open 7 days a week except for certain holidays.
 This location provides curbside pick-up, 3D printing, free access to the Internet, meeting rooms available for reservation, and children, teen, and adult programs.

 Parks and recreation

 Oviedo's Gym and Aquatic Center features a waterslide, water park, and pool.
 Riverside Park contains a pool, tennis courts and skate park.

 Black Hammock Adventures is a complex that offers airboat rides and a display of live gators.
 Lukas Butterfly Encounter is also located in Oviedo.
 The Pinball Lounge, located in the Oviedo Bowling Center, has the largest concentration of pinball machines in the state.

 Media

 The Seminole Voice and The Seminole Chronicle (publication ceased in July 2014) are both print newspapers that cover Seminole County news, with a focus on the Winter Springs, Oviedo, and Chuluota areas of the county.
 The Oviedo Voice has covered Oviedo since 1993.
 The Oviedo Citizen is an online publication that has been covering Oviedo news since August 2008.